 Feeding the machine

 The other point that John emphasizes is nutrition.
 He is surprised at how little nutrition figures into the routines of today’s young athletes.
-Armed with a background in bodybuilding and years of being obsessive about weight gain and loss, John developed his own brand of protein powder, Cane Protein.
-He started making it after seeing what his kids’ schools were serving for lunch, he was appalled and decided to supplement his kids’ diets in a way that would help their bodies develop.
+Armed with a background in bodybuilding and years of being obsessive about weight gain and loss, John developed his own protein powder brand, Cane Protein.
+He started making it after seeing what his kids’ schools were serving for lunch, and he was appalled and decided to supplement his kids’ diets in a way that would help their bodies develop.

 ‘Everyone puts their pants on one leg at a time.’

 Conventional wisdom regarding how to raise a successful athlete is that you want to stay away from one-sport specialization and try not to have a single sport consume their lives.
-The idea is that there should be a level of balance in a child’s life so that they are able to flourish in their sport instead of getting burnt out.
+The idea is that there should be a level of balance in a child’s life so that they can flourish in their sport instead of getting burnt out.
 John Brown’s boys did play plenty of sports when they were younger, but once high school rolled around, it was full-on football at the Brown household.
 While some may see his methods as overbearing and too intense, you cannot argue that his methods haven’t worked!
-But as John reiterates often, people always are asking him how his sons were able to achieve so much success.
-And he always replies, “Everyone puts their pants on one leg at a time, my sons are just like everyone else out there.”
+But as John reiterates often, people always ask him how his sons were able to achieve so much success.
+And he always replies, “Everyone puts their pants on one leg at a time.
+My sons are just like everyone else out there.”
 The only difference, they outwork everyone.
-And as John Brown has explained, unfortunately parents, yes, this will have to involve you as well.
+And as John Brown has explained, unfortunately, parents, yes, this will have to involve you as well.